cutepenguin0/intellij-plugin-renameVariables/README.md

 # IntelliJ Plugin – Rename Variables Assistant

 This IntelliJ IDEA plugin helps developers quickly rename local variables using suggestions based on variable type or name patterns.
-It provides a dialog that analyzes selected variables and offers naming suggestions to improve code readability and consistency.
+It provides a dialog that analyzes selected variables and offers naming suggestions to improve code readability.

 ---
 ##  How does renaming work?